Preface of a Saint (3)

 not an accurate translation of the Hebrew.
 You Christians have been tampering

 with the text!"
-He never (at least as reportd by Justin) denies that Justin
+He never (at least as reported by Justin) denies that Justin

 is correctly quoting the Greek manuscripts as they existed at the time,